Sarratt

-Sarratt is both a village and a civil parish in Three Rivers District, Hertfordshire, England.
-It is situated 4 mi north of Rickmansworth on high ground near the county boundary with Buckinghamshire.
+Sarratt is a village and civil parish in Three Rivers District, Hertfordshire, England.
+It is situated 4 mi north of Rickmansworth near the border with Buckinghamshire.
 The chalk stream, the River Chess, rising just north of Chesham in the Chiltern Hills, passes through Sarratt Bottom in the valley to the west of the village to join the River Colne in Rickmansworth.
-The conditions offered by the river are perfect for the cultivation of watercress.
+The conditions offered by the river are optimal for cultivating watercress.
 Sarratt has the only commercially operating watercress farm in Hertfordshire.
 The valley to the east of Sarratt is dry.

 Church and chapel

 The parish church of Sarratt is the Church of the Holy Cross.
 Founded c.
 1190, construction is flint-and-brick built with, reputedly, reused Roman tiles.

 From the 17th century a large linear village developed nearly 1 mi away.
 Nowadays, this area is referred to as Sarratt Green and the area around the church is known as Church End.

 The village also included a Baptist Chapel and an independent Providence Mission Hall; both closed and converted into private residences.